Heavy holographic correlators in defect conformal field theories: Conclusions

-We studied holographic defect conformal field theories with bottom-up methods.
-We first revisited the computation of defect one-point functions in top-down holography, focusing on the D3-probe-D5 brane system.
-For this system, one-point functions of chiral primary operators (CPOs) have been computed at both weak and strong coupling and they have been found to agree with each other in a certain double-scaling limit.
-We then turned to the bottom-up approach.
-We showed that it leads to the same embedding of a probe D-brane in AdS space as the top-down approach, after making the appropriate identifications.
-The bottom-up approach was subsequently applied to the computation of heavy scalar defect correlation functions at strong coupling. \\ In particular, we applied the method of geodesic approximations to the computation of heavy scalar defect one-point functions.
-Their structure matches the one derived for CPOs with the top-down method.
-There is an overall normalization factor which depends on information which is not taken into account by the bottom-up method.
-As we have explained in the introduction, the operators which partake in bottom-up correlation functions cannot be identified.
-However, the computed one-point functions match the top-down result in the limit of heavy CPOs. \\ We also computed various types of scalar defect two-point functions.
-Just like defect one-point functions, holographic two-point functions can be evaluated from the length of a geodesic curve on the dual gravity (string theory) side.
-As we have explained, the presence of a probe brane on the string theory side of a holographic duality induces a planar boundary/defect on the gauge theory (ambient CFT) side.
-The gauge theory becomes the direct sum of two ambient CFTs, CFT$_{I}$ and CFT$_{II}$, whose gauge groups are $SU(N)$ and $SU(N-k)$.
-Conformal symmetry is partially broken due to the presence of the defect and two-point functions assume various forms which we can specify.
-For the scalar two-point function across the defect, we found that it reduces to a conformal two-point function.
-For reflected two-point functions, we considered two cases, namely collinear and equidistant ambient operators (i.e.\ having equal distances from the boundary/defect).
-Our results were found to agree with our expectations from the boundary operator expansion (BOE) in the limit of coincident operators.
-For heavy scalar operators, we also found that their ambient channel two-point function matches the one expected from defect conformal symmetry. \\ Although we have basically chosen to focus on the D3-D5 system, our results are completely general and most probably quite universal.
+It would be interesting to examine whether these solutions solve the corresponding minimization conditions (i.e.\ determine $u_r$) and if so, specify the corresponding value of the defect-channel two-point function. \\ Although we have basically chosen to focus on the D3-D5 system, our results are completely general and most probably quite universal.
 We expect formulas very similar to the ones herein presented to hold in any codimension-1 holographic defect CFT, e.g.\ the dCFTs which are dual to the D3-D7, D3-NS5 and beta deformed D3-D5 probe brane system in four dimensions, or the D2-D4 system in three dimensions.
 It would be interesting to investigate whether the bottom-up approach can also be applied to holographic defect CFTs of higher codimensionalities, for example the codimension-2 dCFT which was recently proposed in \cite{GeorgiouLinardopoulosZoakos25} and is dual to a codimension-1 probe D3 brane in AdS space (D3-probe-D3 system).
-Other interesting systems of higher codimensionalities are the codimension-2 D3-D3 system, the codimension-3 D1-D3 system and other surface defects (such as for instance Gukov-Witten defects).\footnote{See also \cite{Rigatos25} for yet another interesting system where our present methods could be applied.} It would be interesting to set up the computation of correlation functions in these systems with the bottom-up (geodesic approximation) approach. \\ We expect a similar universality to hold for correlation functions.
+Other interesting systems of higher codimensionalities are the codimension-2 D3-D3 system, the codimension-3 D1-D3 system and other surface defects (such as for instance Gukov-Witten defects).\footnote{See also \cite{Rigatos25} for yet another interesting system where our present methods could be applied.} It should be possible to set up the computation of correlation functions in these systems with the bottom-up (geodesic approximation) approach. \\ We expect a similar universality to hold for correlation functions.
 Although we have mainly examined heavy CPOs by computing their one and two-point correlation functions with the method of geodesic approximations, our results could apply to more complicated heavy operators.
-It would also be interesting to apply the method of geodesic approximations to the computation of defect two-point functions in the boundary channel, as well as in the case of spinorial operators.
-Instead of computing correlation functions in AdS space, it would be interesting to evaluate geodesic correlation functions in the compact counterpart of the geometry (e.g.\ the 5-sphere).
+Another possible research direction would be to apply the method of geodesic approximations to the computation of spinorial correlation functions.
+Instead of computing correlation functions in AdS space, it would also be worth evaluating geodesic correlation functions in the compact counterparts of the geometry (e.g.\ the 5-sphere).
+See \cite{RodriguezGomez26} for a relevant recent work.
+Computing three and higher-point defect correlation functions with the methods of the present paper would also be very interesting.
 We hope to return to these issues in future projects.